Three Ways To Score Cheap Cubs Tickets

 Posted by Kurt Smith

 It’s increasingly difficult to find cheap Cubs tickets these days, with a finally realized champion playing in arguably the top tourist destination in baseball.
 But Ballpark E-Guides is here to help…so here are three tips for saving a few dollars when landing tickets to see the Cubs.
-Hope you enjoy them, and there’s plenty more where that came from in this useful guide.
+Hope they help you in your quest to save some cash.

 Keep in mind the opponent, too…a game against the cross-town rival White Sox or the divisional rival Cardinals will cost more than a game against the Diamondbacks or Padres.